kuangzheng800/kuangzheng800.github.io/_posts/2020-01-16-Boston_Construction_Permits.md

+---
+title: "Boston Construction Permits "
+date: 2020-01-16
+tags: [geopandas, geo-analysis]
+header:
+  image: "Construction permit data in Boston - where are investments going? "
+mathjax: "true"
+---

 ## Construction permit data in Boston - where are investments going?

 I have started looking for a property in Boston.
 With many of its self-claimed "up and coming" neighborhoods, it can be tricky to locate the next most profitable investment.
-Of course one way to make money is to chase money; where there are already lots of investment would probably see the highest appreication.
+Of course one way to make money is to chase money; where there are already lots of investment would probably see the highest appreciation.
 Therefore, I leveraged the [Boston construction permits data](https://data.boston.gov/dataset/approved-building-permits) published by the /data.boston.gov to hopeful identify where the investments are going

 ```python